canonical/netplan/doc/contribute-docs.md

 We also use our Sphinx documentation starter pack for our documentation.
 You can [read about it](https://github.com/canonical/sphinx-docs-starter-pack) to properly understand how it works.

 ## Testing the Documentation
-You should test the documentation before you make your pull request.
-These are some commands you should run `within` the `doc/` directory to test the documentation locally:
+Test the documentation before submitting a pull request.
+Run the following commands from within the `doc/` directory to test the documentation locally:

 |command  |use|
 |---------|-----|